Design Principles

 • Limit the number of options in choices or controls lists and always offer a default one

-Limit frictions
+Limit friction

 • Automate error correction if possible to make it transparent to users